SSMM0498/room/frontend/content/en/public/terms.md

 # Terms and Conditions

-Welcome to [Your Platform Name]!
+Welcome to room_!
 Before you start using our platform, please carefully read and understand the following terms and conditions.
 By accessing or using our services, you agree to be bound by these terms.

 ## 1. Acceptance of Terms

-By accessing or using [Your Platform Name], you agree to comply with and be bound by these terms and conditions.
+By accessing or using room_, you agree to comply with and be bound by these terms and conditions.
 If you do not agree with any part of these terms, you may not use our platform.

 ## 2. User Accounts